 Sharmila is a MSc student in Psychology, Neuroscience & Behaviour.
 She completed her BSc (Hons) in Neuroscience at Brock University.
 Previously, during her undergraduate degree, she studied axillary perspiratory and salivary steroid hormones released across the female menstrual cycle.
-Sharmila’s current research is on the improving auditory alarms on a variety of acoustic parameters.
-Specifically, she will be investigating the role of amplitude modulation on reducing auditory alarm confusion errors in the medical settings.
+Sharmila’s current research is on the improving the effectiveness of auditory alarms through investigating the role of amplitude envelope.

 Awards and Recognitions

 PNB Travel Grant (2018) $350

 Dr. Cora M Briant Bursary for Women (2015-2017). $3,474